ohmss/workshop-spring-reactive/README.md

 ## 4. Create Astra DB Instance

 **`ASTRA DB`** is the simplest way to run Cassandra with zero operations at all - just push the button and get your cluster.
-No credit card required, $25.00 USD credit every month, roughly 5M writes, 30M reads, 40GB storage monthly - sufficient to run small production workloads.
+No credit card required, $25.00 USD credit every month, roughly 20M read/write operations, 80GB storage monthly - sufficient to run small production workloads.

 #### ✅ 4a.
 Register

-If you do have an account yet register and sign In to Astra DB this is FREE and NO CREDIT CARD asked** [https://astra.datastax.com](https://astra.dev/11-22): You can use your `Github`, `Google` accounts or register with an `email`.
+If you do have an account yet register and sign In to Astra DB this is FREE and NO CREDIT CARD asked. [https://astra.datastax.com](https://astra.dev/11-22): You can use your `Github`, `Google` accounts or register with an `email`.

 _Make sure to chose a password with minimum 8 characters, containing upper and lowercase letters, at least one number and special character_